General explanatory notes for business rates

 We have discretion to give further relief on the remaining bill.
 You can find full details by looking at our policy about discretionary rate relief from our Apply for Business Rates relief page.

-At a revaluation, some ratepayers will see reductions or no change in their bill whereas some ratepayers will see increases.
+At a revaluation, you may see reductions or no change in you bill, whereas some bills will increase.
 Transitional relief schemes are introduced at each revaluation to help those facing increases.
 Transitional relief is applied automatically to bills.

 You can find further information about transitional arrangements and other reliefs via www.gov.uk/introduction-to-business-rates.